-provide needed education about the dynamics of domestic violence;
+provide needed education about the dynamics of abusive or exploitative relationships;

 ensure that family problems are addressed in a cohesive and comprehensive manner; and

 promote the best interests of both survivors and their children.

 NA The organization does not serve survivors whose children are involved with child protective services.